 2001 Friends of Van Cortlandt Park joins us for a victorious, precedent-setting lawsuit in which the New York State Court of Appeals holds that parkland is protected from any non-park use absent specific approval of the New York State Legislature.
 This important case, which arose from the City’s alienation of 28 acres of Van Cortlandt Park in the Bronx, clarifies and strengthens a critical requirement in the process to transfer parkland to private use.

-2001 We initiate the Daffodil Project in partnership with the Parks Department, giving away a million free daffodil bulbs to volunteers willing to plant them in public spaces citywide as a living memorial to the victims of September 11th.
-Nearly five million daffodils have been planted in all five boroughs since the project’s inception.
+2001 We initiate The Daffodil Project in partnership with the Parks Department, giving away a million free daffodil bulbs to volunteers willing to plant them in public spaces citywide as a living memorial to the victims of September 11th.
+Over seven million daffodils have been planted in all five boroughs since the project’s inception.

 2002 We change our name to New Yorkers for Parks.
 New research initiatives, which continue today, include the award-winning Report Card on Parks series, the Open Space Index and the City Council District Profiles.